Carlisle S. Abbott

-Carlisle S. Abbott (February 26, 1828 – March 31, 1919) was a Canada-born pioneer who migrated to the United States during the California Gold Rush.
+Carlisle S. Abbott (February 26, 1828 – March 31, 1919) was a Canadian-born pioneer who migrated to the United States during the California Gold Rush.
 He served in the California State Assembly, representing Monterey County from 1876 to 1879.
 Abbott raised dairy cattle and founded the Monterey & Salinas Valley Railroad, the first narrow gauge railroad in the state.
 Abbott also built the Abbott House, a lodging establishment in Salinas, which was later renamed the Cominos Hotel.

 Early life and education

 Abbott was born on February 26, 1828, near Lake Memphremagog, Quebec, twelve miles north of the border separating Canada and Vermont.
 His ancestry can be traced back to George Abbott, an English settler, who settled in Andover, Massachusetts, following the conclusion of the Revolutionary war.
 His father was John Abbott, and his mother was Lydia Boynton.
 At the age 16, he ran away from home and journeyed to Sycamore, Illinois.